arangodb/docs/site/content/installation/installation-windows.md

 or `certutil -hashfile <filename> sha256` in a terminal.

 {{% hints/info %}}
-For production environments we highly recommend using Linux.
+Running production environments on Windows is not supported.
 {{% /hints/info %}}

 ## Installing using the Installer